armstrys/holesail_docker/README.md

 ## Connecting

-Once your connection is live you can connect with your connector key by running `holesail YOUR_CONNECTOR --port ANY_PORT --localhost` and then access on that machine at `http://localhost:ANY_PORT`.
+Once your connection is live you can connect with your connector key by running `holesail YOUR_CONNECTOR --port ANY_PORT --host localhost` and then access on that machine at `http://localhost:ANY_PORT`.
 Alternatively, you can copy your service folder to a new machine and launch a client docker container by running `bash connect_client.sh` from within the `client` folder.

 ## Example